The excitement is building!

 The Dance Club is a safe, well-supervised environment for children

-where they can have fun

-learn an excellent dance form at the same time.
+where they can have fun and learn an excellent dance form at the same time.

 Please support your child in their interest in our group and their discovery of

 the fun, fitness and friendship found in team dancing.

 meeting you on the dance floor!

-CONTACTS & MORE INFORMATION
+CONTACTS AND MORE INFORMATION

-about our club,
+For more information about our club,

 contact Brian and Rosalyn at 250-768-2694

-promotional web page promoting youth in square dancing,
+A promotional web page promoting youth in square dancing,

 produced by SQUAREUPB.C.

 provides more general information about youth involvement with photos, a video and links at: